bgrams/fredio/README.md

 # fredio
-Asynchronous python client for the FRED® API
+Async python client for the FRED® API
 ---

 ### Obligatory